OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### Verify SSL certificates

-If your add-in fails to register, [verify that the SSL certificates are configured correctly](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for the web server that's hosting your add-in application.
-Typically if you forget to do this step, you will see an error message in Excel warning you that custom functions could not be installed properly.
-For more information on this verification, see [Adding self-signed certificates as trusted root certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
+If your add-in fails to install, verify that the SSL certificates are configured correctly for the web server that's hosting your add-in.
+Typically if there is a problem with SSL certificates, you will see an error message in Excel warning you that your add-in could not be installed properly.
+For more information, see [Adding self-signed certificates as trusted root certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 ### Associate your functions

-In your custom functions' script file, you need to both write the function code and code to associate the function's name to the corresponding JSON id.
-Typically this declaration is made after each function or at the end of the script file.
-It's common to forget to include this and can be a reason why your functions don't work.
+In your custom functions' script file, you need to associate each custom function with its ID specified in the [JSON metadata file](custom-functions-json.md).
+This is done by using the `CustomFunctions.associate()` method.
+Typically this method call is made after each function or at the end of the script file.
+If a custom function is not associated, it will not work.

 The following example shows an add function, followed by the function's name `add` being associated with the corresponding JSON id `ADD`.